SciTools/iris/docs/iris/src/developers_guide/gitwash/forking.rst

 the `generating sss keys for GitHub`_ help on `github help`_.

-Create your own forked copy of Iris
+Create Your own Forked Copy of Iris
 ===================================

 #.
 Log into your github account.